mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 players choose how their characters will react and overcome these obstacles.
-For example, the characters may be hired to bring a cargo from one world to another, but a rival merchant is trying to stop them and has hired a band of mercenaries to attack the characters’ ship en route.
+For example, the characters may be hired to bring a cargo from one world to another, but a rival merchant is trying to stop them and has hired a band of mercenaries to attack the characters' ship en route.
 The characters have to get the cargo through safely.

 A scenario can be a one-off game, using characters written by the